10 – Running Buddies

 9 – Hydration Gear

 If you read our blogs on the importance of hydration then you know that water is vital not only to keep you feeling fresh on your runs, but also for maintaining energy and bodily functions during your daily life.
 No matter what distance you’re running, as the summer months approach and the weather heats up you’re going to want water available on your runs.
-Check out the different types of hydration products available and come in to any of our stores to test them out for yourself or shop our products online!
+Check out the different types of hydration products available and come in to any of our stores to test them out for yourself.

 8 – Reflective and Visibility

 Unfortunately, it’s not uncommon to hear stories of friends or see on the news that yet another runner or biker has been hit by a car during their routine workout.
 If you’re ever going to be running at dawn, dusk, or in the darker hours it is essential that you have reflective gear and lights to protect yourself and others out on the road or trail.
 Reflective vests, bands, and clothes will all help to alert others that you’re coming and are a great reminder to those sleepy drivers that you need some extra space.
 Lights will alert other pedestrians of your approach to help you avoid collisions because, let’s face it, no one wants to return home with battle scars from their casual morning run, right?

 7 – Foam Roller